Siesta Key 68 Good

 What's it like Living in Siesta Key?

-Siesta Key real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Siesta Key.
-Median real estate prices in Siesta Key come in at $723,000, which is 333.5% higher than the Florida average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Siesta Key is actually affordable.
+Median real estate prices in Siesta Key come in at $1,274,730, which is 325.5% higher than the Florida average.
 The home price to income ratio compares the median home prices to the median household income.
-In Siesta Key, the home price to income ratio is 6.9, which is 102.9% higher than the Florida average.
+In Siesta Key, the home price to income ratio is 8.2, which is 95.2% higher than the Florida average.

 Best Places to Live in and Around Siesta Key